UICC's actions on cervical cancer

 Following the call to action to eliminate cervical cancer in 2018, by the World Health Organization Director General, Dr Tedros Adhanom Ghebreyesus, UICC directly supported WHO’s efforts to conceive, draft and present the Global Strategy to accelerate the elimination of cervical cancer as a public health problem, which was launched on 17 November 2020.

-Since then, UICC has been part of the WHO-led Cervical Cancer Elimination initiative, committed to supporting and working with its diverse and global membership to assist countries in achieving the 90:70:90 targets for vaccination, screening and treatment, and continuing to maintain a spotlight on cervical cancer elimination, leveraging its global platforms and harness its convening role across sectors to drive global impact.
+Since then, UICC has been committed to the WHO-led Cervical Cancer Elimination initiative, supporting and working with its diverse and global membership to assist countries in achieving the 90:70:90 targets for vaccination, screening and treatment, and continuing to maintain a spotlight on cervical cancer elimination, leveraging its global platforms and harness its convening role across sectors to drive global impact.

 In fulfilment of these commitments, UICC is delivering and provides a series of activities, opportunities and projects, working with partners, members and organisations around the world to support collective progress towards the 2030 targets.